 \subsection{Summary of the absorption signal expected in different regions of the parameter space}

 We have seen that in all scenarios, our model predicts a single, strong broadband absorption signal starting from early in the cosmic dark ages.
 This signal is unlike the two distinct band-limited absorption features expected in the standard cosmology and excess gas cooling models.
 In any of the panels in fig.~\ref{fig:parameterspaceplot}, we can imagine following a curve through the parameter space of interest starting at strong coupling and proceeding through intermediate coupling, on to weak coupling.
 The predicted absorption spectra as we follow this curve can be tracked by comparing figs.~\ref{fig:Tbvsnu_strong_coupling}, \ref{fig:Tbvsnu_int1_coupling}, \ref{fig:Tbvsnu_weak_coupling} in order.
 In all cases, by our benchmark choice, our predicted absorption spectrum is pinned at 78 MHz, to have a value $\delta T_b \simeq - 500 $~mK.
-However, as we go from strong coupling to intermediate coupling to weak coupling, the minima of the absorption signal shifts from frequencies greater than 89 MHz at strong coupling, to $\sim 78$ MHz at intermediate coupling, to even lower frequencies at weak coupling.
-In the latter two scenarios, it is possible that there might be a second absorption dip at frequencies $> 89$~MHz due to Ly-$\alpha$ photons and $X$-ray heating, which is not well separated from the broadband signal which is due to the DM spin-flip coupling.
+However, as we go from strong coupling to intermediate coupling to weak coupling, the minima of the absorption signal shifts from frequencies greater than 89 MHz at strong coupling, to $\sim 78$~MHz at intermediate coupling, to even lower frequencies at weak coupling.
+In the latter two scenarios, it is possible that there might be a second absorption dip at cosmic dawn due to Ly-$\alpha$ photons and $X$-ray heating, which is not well separated from the broadband signal which is due to the DM spin-flip coupling.